RayCarrot/Ray1Editor/README.md

 **Q: Which libraries were used for this?**

-A: Primarily [BinarySerializer.Ray1](https://github.com/RayCarrot/BinarySerializer.Ray) for parsing Rayman 1 data, [MahApps.Metro](https://github.com/MahApps/MahApps.Metro) for the XAML styles, [MonoGame WPF Interop](https://github.com/MarcStan/monogame-framework-wpfinterop) for using MonoGame in WPF and [NLog](https://github.com/NLog/NLog) for logging.
+A: Primarily [BinarySerializer.Ray1](https://github.com/BinarySerializer/BinarySerializer.Ray1) for parsing Rayman 1 data, [MahApps.Metro](https://github.com/MahApps/MahApps.Metro) for the XAML styles, [MonoGame WPF Interop](https://github.com/MarcStan/monogame-framework-wpfinterop) for using MonoGame in WPF and [NLog](https://github.com/NLog/NLog) for logging.

 ## TODO
 In the code there are several comments for changes which should be made.
 These are marked with either 'TODO' or 'IDEA'.
 The former are for more improtant changes while the latter is for optional improvements.
 Other potential changes not mentioned in comments include:
 * Undo/redo for editing.
 This is currently shown in the UI, but disabled.
-* Allow Rayman 1 commands to be modified.
 * Allow sprites, animations and states to be viewed and modified.
 These options are shown in the menu, but disabled.
 * Allow real-time editing while running the game.
 This is already partially supported in Ray1Map.
 * Automatically add/remove always objects when adding/removing objects in Rayman 1.